Will Medicare Pay for a Medical Alert System? (2025)

 Keep in mind that more expensive Medicare Advantage plans tend to offer better coverage.
 That means if you want a free or discounted medical alert system, you may have to pay a little extra each month for a higher-quality plan.

-However, you'll still probably come out ahead financially.
-That's because many Medicare Advantage plans cost less than most midrange med alert systems.
+The good news is that you'll still probably come out ahead financially.
+That's because many Medicare Advantage plans end up costing less than most midrange med alert systems.

 How to get the best medical alert coverage through Medicare Advantage